cdr-laboratory/SCEPTER/readme.txt

 spinup.py               - run a spin-up run
-spinup_inert.py         - run series of run with bulk speces varying CECs spinup_inrt2.py         - run series of run with bulk and OM speces varying CECs etc.
+spinup_inert.py         - run series of run with bulk speces varying CECs spinup_inrt2.py         - run series of run with bulk and OM speces varying CECs etc. test_phreeqc_ex11.py	- run series of run with an exchanger bulk species
+							initially equilibrated with porewater of 1 mM Na and 0.2 mM K and 1.2 mM NO3 and replaced by porewater with a different composition with 1.2 mM CaCl2 through advection and dispersion characterized with the Peclet number 40 as in Appelo (1994) test_phreeqc_ex11_init.py
+						- run series of run with an exchanger bulk species with 1 mM Na and 0.2 mM K and 1-15 mM NO3